Phenomenology of Holography via Quantum Coherence on Causal Horizons: Numerical Model and Projected Spectra

 \section{\NoCaseChange{Numerical Model and Projected Spectra}}

 The design principles can be used to construct a numerical model for estimated signals.
-We will use configuration~(a) in Fig.\,\ref{configs} as an example since it is the more nontrivial setup, and the same calculation will apply to configuration~(b).
+We will use configuration~(a) in Fig.\,\ref{configs} as an example, and the same calculation will apply to configuration~(b), which will be used as the nominal 3D configuration in a future experiment at Cardiff University\,\cite{grote2020,QIPublic}.

-An interferometer is sensitive to the phase difference between light that traveled through its two arms.
-Due to the conventions of gravitational wave interferometry (where the light travel time is much shorter than the sampling time of the output readout), the measurements are typically characterized by the differential arm length, $\mathrm{DARM}\,(\mathscr{t})\equiv [S_2(\mathscr{t})-S_1(\mathscr{t})]/2$, where $S_{2,1}(\mathscr{t})$ are the optical path lengths of the two arms measured by a photon that reached the detector at time $\mathscr{t}$.
-The time-domain correlation function for signals measured an offset interval $\tau$ apart is: